Back to Blog

 Final Thoughts

-I have been running this setup for over two years.
-It has survived Unraid updates, power outages, and my own bad configuration changes.
+I have been running this exact setup for years.
+It has survived Unraid OS updates, power grid outages, and my own terrible YAML configurations.

 The best part?
-If I ever mess up Home Assistant so badly that it won't boot, I don't have to troubleshoot Linux dependencies.
-I just delete the vdisk, replace it with a fresh copy, and upload my backup.
-15 minutes later, the house is back online.
+If I ever break Home Assistant so badly that it refuses to boot, I don't have to troubleshoot obscure Linux dependencies.
+I just delete the vdisk file, drop in a fresh copy, and hit "Restore Backup."
+Fifteen minutes later, the house is back online and Bailey's smart feeder is back on schedule.

 If you have the RAM to spare, skip the Docker container.
 Treat your smart home like the critical infrastructure it is.